yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

     not have a SD card with the SDK on it.
 Or, maybe, the SDK on your SD card is simply a few revisions old and you want the latest and greatest.
     If that is the case, check out the :ref:`Create SD Card <processor-sdk-linux-create-sd-card>` page.
-Just remember, you won’t be able to build or change anything, simply evaluate the SDK Embedded Linux System as delivered.
+Just remember, you won't be able to build or change anything, simply evaluate the SDK Embedded Linux System as delivered.
     But, even this is enough to get the imagination going and all some folks want to do.